 - Freezer-safe Ziploc bags (varying sizes)

 - Freezer-safe Plastic Wrap (it’s thicker and more durable than the regular stuff)

-You really need to do this before you put anything in the freezer because after about a week, you’ll never remember how long it’s been in there.
-So keep your masking tape and Sharpee readily on hand to tag your containers with the full date (yes – with the month, day, and year…) so you will know instantly if your frozen delight is ok to eat.
+You need to do this before you put anything in the freezer because after about a week, you’ll never remember how long it’s been in there.
+Keep your masking tape and Sharpee readily on hand to tag your containers with the full date (yes – with the month, day, and year…) so you will know instantly if your frozen delight is ok to eat.

 Packages (like nuts, seeds, bags of veggies, etc.) can all be directly written upon since you’ll end up discarding the bags anyway.

 And remember to follow the chart below to know when something’s safe or when it’s better to send it to the trash.

 Keeping Track of What’s In There

 Keep a lined notepad on the freezer that you can jot down what frozen items you have in stored.
 That way, you’ll always have a current inventory of what’s in there.
 For kids or spouses who tend to forget or “not see” things that you’ve already got in there (like my husband), this totally solves the problem.